Ivan G. Seidenberg

 Bolden is a graduate of C.A.
 Johnson High School in Columbia, SC.
 He earned a Bachelor of Science degree from the U.S. Naval Academy and a Master of Science degree from the University of Southern California.

 Bolden is married to the former Alexis Walker of Columbia, SC.
-They have two children, A. Che’ Bolden, Colonel, USMC (Ret.), Dr. Kelly M. Bolden, MD, FACS, and four grandchildren – granddaughters Mikaley, Kyra and Talia and grandson Walker Elias.Close
+They have two children, A. Che’ Bolden, Colonel, USMC (Ret.), Dr. Kelly M. Bolden, MD, FACS, and five grandchildren – granddaughters Mikaley, Kyra and Talia and grandsons Walker Elias and Lenox Charles.Close

 Reed E. Hundt